The Boulevard of the Allies

 Boulevard of the Allies Extension

-Planning for the extension of the Boulevard further eastward began immediately.
-Traffic congestion at the busy Forbes Avenue junction became a growing problem.
+Planning for the extension of the boulevard further eastward began immediately.
+Traffic congestion at the crowded Forbes Avenue junction also posed a growing safety concern.

 Traffic Congestion at Forbes Avenue in 1926.